 Strength training in your 40s and 50s is essential to not only slowing down the aging process of muscle loss (also known as sarcopenia), but also to improving your fitness level.
 You are working against the normal body function of age-related muscle loss, also known as sarcopenia.
 It begins in your 30s and 40s and you will lose an increasing amount out muscle tissues as you age unless you start doing strength exercises now.
 It doesn’t mean you have to lift crazy weights but you do have to challenge your muscles.
 Try these at home strength exercises or a power yoga class where poses are geared to challenge you muscles, a water aerobics class that uses water as resistance, or Zumba that uses dance to increase your cardio and muscle tone.
 Anything that will exert strength and help you build muscle as you age is guaranteed to keep you fit at 50.

 As we age our protein needs change and to slow the aging process and get healthier as we age we require more from our protein sources.
 Add a protein smoothie to your morning or post workout.
 Make sure your lunch, dinner and any snacks are all high in protein.
 By making protein your focus you will ensure you diet is getting healthier with age and help your muscles reverse the affects of aging.
-Boomer Nutrition is made from high quality whey protein, has added leucine to preserve and repair muscle and includes B vitamins to give you the energy to stay active.
+Boomer Nutrition ENERGY Protein and our NEW Organic Vegan Protein Powder are made from high quality protein, have added leucine to preserve and repair muscle and include B vitamins to give you the energy to stay active.